-Fluorescence in situ hybridization (FISH) provides researchers with a way to visualize and map the genetic material in an individual's cells, including specifc genes or portions of genes.
-This is important for understanding a variety of chromosomal abnormalities and other genetic mutations.
-Unlike most other techniques used to study chromosomes, FISH does not have to be performed on cells that are actively dividing.
-This makes it a very versatile procedure.
+Fluorescence in situ hybridization (FISH) provides researchers with a way to visualize and map the genetic material in an individual's cells, including specific genes or portions of genes.
+This may be used for understanding a variety of chromosomal abnormalities and other genetic mutations.

 DNA is composed of two strands of complementary molecules that bind to each other like chemical magnets.
 Since the researchers' probes are single-stranded, they are able to bind to the complementary strand of DNA, wherever it may reside on a person's chromosomes.
 When a probe binds to a chromosome, its fluorescent tag provides a way for researchers to see its location.

 Scientists use three different types of FISH probes, each of which has a different application:

 Locus specific probes bind to a particular region of a chromosome.
 This type of probe is useful when scientists have isolated a small portion of a gene and want to determine on which chromosome the gene is located, or how many copies of a gene exist within a particular genome.